zju3dv/Wis3D/README.md

 ```
 You can also reference to `examples/test.py`.
 For more usage, see [Documentation](http://dgpu.idr.ai:19092/)

-### Start Web Server
+### Start the Web Server

-Start the web service to see the visualization.
+Start the web service to view the visualization in the browser.

 ```bash
 wis3d --vis_dir $path_to_vis_dir --host 0.0.0.0 -port 19090